retry51776/notes/psychology/psychology.md

 ## Body Language
 > aka Mammal Brain Output; Non-verbose communication;

+> Our bodies are similar to cars, with speech being the equivalent of honking and non-verbal communication being like the turning signals and headlights.
+To reach our destination, we need to learn how to navigate social interactions in the same way we learn traffic patterns.

 Books:
 - The Definitive Book of Body Language
- - 1. Read gestures in clusters.
- - 2. Look for congruence. `aka find contradiction`
- - 3. Read gestures in context.
 - Lie Detection 101
 - What every body saying

 Rules:
 1. Closed vs Expand posture.
-2. Pacifier behavior is scratching for brain itch;
+2. The act of using a pacifier is similar to scratching an itch in the brain.
    - a.
 Observes frequency changes.
 3. Body position.
 4. Gravity Effect.
+5. Look for congruence. `aka find contradiction`
-5. Synchronous speech vs expression.
+   1. speech vs expression.
+   2. speech vs body position
+   3. left vs right; top vs bottom;

 Tips:
 1. Practice paused & think. `aka inaction`
+2. Read gestures in clusters.
+3. Read gestures in context.

 > Look away while talking is for reduce distraction for clear thought.
 >